Martha Stewart: Post-conviction and current projects

+In September 2020, Martha Stewart launched a line of CBD gummy supplements in association with Canopy Growth.
+In September 2022, Oregon-based CBD producer Wyld filed a lawsuit against the company for copyright infringement relating to the packaging of the line of products.

+In June 2022, Martha Stewart announced that she would be launching her first original podcast, entitled The Martha Stewart Podcast, in partnership with iHeart Radio.
+On June 15, 2022, Stewart shared that Snoop Dogg would be the guest on the first episode of the podcast, which debuted on June 22, 2022.
+Stewart introduced three new shows on The Roku Channel in 2022: Martha Gardens, Martha Cooks, and Martha Holidays.

+In May 2023, Stewart appeared on the cover of Sports Illustrated Swimsuit Issue as the cover model.
+At 81 years old, Stewart is the oldest model to feature on the cover.

+In October 2024, Stewart released her 100th book, MARTHA: THE COOKBOOK.
+It was released alongside her Netflix documentary, Martha.

+In 2025, Stewart co-hosted the reality cooking competition Yes, Chef! on NBC with José Andrés.
+The show involves twelve experienced chefs, nominated because of their cooking skills and "a problem getting along in the kitchen with others", overcoming their own personal struggles.

 Personal life

 In 1961, she married Andrew Stewart, then a student at Yale Law School.
 Their only child, daughter Alexis, was born in 1965.
 The couple separated in 1987 and divorced in 1990.
+Stewart later revealed that she kissed a stranger during their honeymoon and that she had an affair early on in their marriage.
 Subsequently, Martha Stewart dated Anthony Hopkins but ended the relationship after she saw The Silence of the Lambs.
 She stated she was unable to avoid associating Hopkins with the character of Hannibal Lecter.

 Stewart dated billionaire Charles Simonyi, who was an early employee of Microsoft and head of their software group, on and off for 15 years.
 She featured footage of him as a space tourist aboard Soyuz on her television show in 2007.
 They broke up around February 2008.

-Stewart is an avid animal lover.
+Stewart is an animal lover.
 Her pets include champion show Chow Chow dogs, French Bulldogs, Himalayan cats, a Fell Pony named Ben Chunch, and Friesian horses.
 After her daughter informed her about fur farming, Stewart ceased to wear real furs.

 Martha Kostyra, Stewart's mother, died at the age of 93 on November 16, 2007.
 Kostyra, also called "Big Martha" by her family, had appeared on Martha Stewart Living numerous times.

 Stewart resides in Katonah, a hamlet of the town of Bedford, New York.
-She also maintains a 35000 sqft residence on Mount Desert Island in Seal Harbor, Maine, known as 'Skylands,' the former summer estate of automobile designer and tycoon Edsel Ford, with gardens designed by renowned landscape architect Jens Jensen (1922).
+She also maintains a 35000 sqft residence on Mount Desert Island in Seal Harbor, Maine, known as Skylands, the former summer estate of automobile designer and tycoon Edsel Ford, with gardens designed by landscape architect Jens Jensen (1922).

-In 2020, an appearance by Jimmy Kimmel on the TV show Finding Your Roots revealed that he and Stewart are cousins.
+In 2020, during Jimmy Kimmel's appearance on the TV show Finding Your Roots, a genealogy report determined that he and Stewart are cousins.